psychoinformatics-de/ipsy-docs/content/pages/medusa/accessing_medusa.rst

     login protocol.
 Click 'open' to establish a secure connection.
 Enter your username and password, and you're ready to go.

-    Running graphical programs over SSH on Windows is possible (using VcXsrv), but this method is deprecated and VNC is recommended instead.
+    Running graphical programs over SSH on Windows is possible (using `VcXsrv
+    <http://kumo.ovgu.de/~aqw/VcXsrv-IPSY.zip>`_), but this method is deprecated
+    and VNC is strongly recommended instead.

 .. _PuTTY: http://the.earth.li/~sgtatham/putty/latest/x86/putty.exe